Conflict in Nagorno-Karabakh shows danger of explosive weapons use

 Landmines are everywhere.
 According to Landmine Monitor, over 54 countries and territories in all regions of the world are affected by landmines and/or explosive remnants of war.
 Nobody knows how many mines are in the ground.
 But the actual number is less important than their impact: it can take only two or three mines or the mere suspicion of their presence to render a patch of land unusable.

-The Ottawa Convention banning landmines and the International Campaign to Ban Landmines - of which Mines Action Canada is a part of – has made huge strides in solving this problem over the past 20 years – 80% of the world’s countries have joined the Convention; tens of thousands of stockpiled mines have been destroyed.
+The Ottawa Convention banning landmines and the International Campaign to Ban Landmines - of which Mines Action Canada is a part of – has made huge strides in solving this problem over the past 20 years – 80% of the world’s countries have joined the Convention; millions of stockpiled mines have been destroyed.
 However, there is still much left to do.
-In 2020, the Landmine Monitor recorded 7,073 mine/ERW casualties, of which at least 2,492 people were killed.
+In 2022, the Landmine Monitor recorded 4,710 mine/ERW casualties, of which at least 1,661 people were killed.
 There is also an estimated 500,000 survivors living in the world today expecting the medical, psycho-social support and economic assistance they have been promised under the Convention.

 We can absolutely solve this problem in our lifetime – but not without your help!
 Please ACT, GIVE or LEARN more today.